Get perfectly grilled shrimp every single time with this easy and fool-proof step-by-step tutorial on how to grill shrimp!

 Can you use cooked shrimp?
 You can use precooked shrimp, but we don’t recommend it.
 If you do, just give them a quick sear on the grill to heat them up.

 Can you cook marinated shrimp on the stovetop instead?
 Yes!
-Feel free to pan-fry your shrimp over medium/high heat for 2-3 minutes per side.
+Feel free to pan-fry your shrimp over medium high heat in either a cast iron skillet or grill pan for 2-3 minutes per side.

 How to Grill Shrimp

 Grilled shrimp doesn’t have to feel intimidating.
-We’ll walk you through how to make this super easy grilled shrimp recipe.
+We’ll walk you through how to make this super easy grilled shrimp recipe that doesn’t require foil.
 And don’t worry — the ease of this recipe does not mean it’s compromising on flavor.
 Let’s get into it:

 Make the Grilled Shrimp Marinade